Guide to Selong Belanak Beach in Lombok

 If you’re looking for an eco-friendly design that doesn’t compromise on quality, you need to check out Kirikan Villas.
 Nestled in the hills above the Selong Belanak, you’ll have views across the entire valley and enough space for the whole family.

-Designed by Bambook Studio, the villas incorporate passive design strategies and rainwater harvesting which are important factors in a country that powers itself on fossil fuels and an arid island.
+Designed by Bambook Studio, the villas incorporate passive design strategies and rainwater harvesting, which are important factors on an arid island in a country that powers itself on fossil fuels.

 Mid-Budget Accommodation

 Breakfast provided.
 A rooftop bar overlooking the countryside.
 A swimming pool surrounded by sun-loungers.
 A co-working space.
-And walking distance to the perfect beginners' surf beach.
+And walking distance to the perfect beginner's surf beach.
 What more could you want from a resort?
-Mango Lodge is our top pick for staying in Selong Belanak.
+Mango Selong is our top pick for staying in Selong Belanak.

 Budget Accommodation

-Although there is much development happening in this beautiful area, the nearby township of Kuta is much better established.
+Although there is a lot of development underway in this beautiful area, the nearby township of Kuta is much better established.
 That means it has many more accommodation options for all budgets.

-Mad Monkey should be at the top of your list for backpacker-style accommodation.
-It’s central location, swimming pool, tour desk and restaurant m
+Mad Monkey Backpackers should be at the top of your list for backpacker-style accommodation.
+It’s central location, swimming pool, tour desk and restaurant make it the perfect pick for budget accommodation.

 How to get to Selong Belanak

-Depending on where you’re coming from, you have several options for getting to Selong Belanak.
+Depending on where you’re coming from, you have several options for getting to Selong Belanak, Lombok.

 Flying